There are new water coolers from Mon and VK!! VALKYRIE E240 All-in-One Water Cooler- HKEPC Hardware in Computer Field-breakinglatest.news-Breaking Latest News

 ▲ VALKYRIE E240 integrated water cooling

 VALKYRIE has launched a new E240 integrated water cooling, the official name is Magic Mirror E series, with two water cooling specifications of E240 240mm and E360 360mm, and two appearance versions of VALKYRIE and LOKI.
 The official model received this time is E240-VALKYRIE.
 The appearance version is the white version of VK’s original character “Mist” Valkyrie.
-It adopts a new self-designed super magnetic pump water cooling head, with a 360mm high-density aluminum metal water cooling radiator and 3 X12E high-performance fans, which can provide very strong cooling performance.
+It adopts a new self-designed super magnetic pump water cooling head, with a 240mm high-density aluminum metal water-cooling radiator and 2 X12E high-performance fans, which can provide very strong cooling performance.
 The E series water cooling is equipped with a 2.4-inch LCD display water cooling head design, which can play and display personalized and unique pictures or videos.
-The fan is also equipped with ARGB light strips to meet the viewing needs of gamers.
+The fan is also equipped with ARGB light strips, which can meet the viewing needs of gamers.

 VK E240 box